Aaronius/penpal/README.md

 #### Return value

 The return value of `connectToChild` is a Promise which will be resolved once communication has been established.
-The promise will be resolved with a `child` object containing the methods which the child has exposed.
+The promise will be resolved with a `child` object.

+##### The `child` object

+The child object will contain the methods which the child has exposed.
+Note that these aren't actual memory references to the methods the child defined, but instead proxy methods PenPal has created with the same names and signatures.
+When one of these methods is called, PenPal will immediately return a promise and then go to work sending a message to the child, calling the actual method within the child with the arguments you have passed, and then sending the return value back to the parent.
+The promise you received will then be resolved with the return value.

 The `child` object will also contain two other special properties:

 `child.iframe` The child iframe element.